Eligibility Specialist Typical Duties

 - Learning numerous state and federal program regulations and specific county practices through intensive training prior

 to full case assignment and ongoing training thereafter.
-The work of an Eligibility Worker is highly regulation driven with ongoing reliance
+The work of an Eligibility Specialist is highly regulation driven with ongoing reliance

 - Instructing clients in the completion of various forms and reviewing applications for completeness and consistency.